Suzanne Blier

-Suzanne Preston Blier is an American art historian who currently serves as Allen Whitehill Clowes Professor of Fine Arts and Professor of African and African American Studies at Harvard University with appointments in both the History of Art and Architecture department and the department of African and African American studies.
-She is also a member of the Institute for Quantitative Social Science and a faculty associate at the Weatherhead Center for International Affairs.
+Suzanne Preston Blier is an American art historian who is the Allen Whitehill Clowes Professor of Fine Arts and Professor of African and African American Studies at Harvard University.
+She is appointed in both the History of Art and Architecture department and the department of African and African American studies.

+She is a faculty associate at the Weatherhead Center for International Affairs.
 Her work focuses primarily on African art, architecture, and culture.